-In a tranquil, upscale neighbourhood of the 16th Arrondissement, hidden in plain sight, is the world's largest collection of the paintings of Impressionist master, Claude Monet.
+In a tranquil, upscale neighborhood of the 16th Arrondissement, hidden in plain sight, is the world's largest collection of the paintings of Impressionist master, Claude Monet.
 The Marmottan Monet Museum displays Monet's treasures from his early Impression: Sunrise work to some of his large-scale water lilies.

 It was through the generosity of Monet's friends and his son, Michel Monet, that the collection came together.
 Now in a specially designed room on the lower floor of the museum, the collection gives you the rare opportunity to follow the master's career and experience his technical and artistic evolution.
 But there's more to the Marmottan Museum than Claude Monet.
 Let's take a look at some of its collections.